-- The Priory was dissolved in 1540 as part of the dissolution of the monasteries and the monks' church was demolished and Priory buildings sold and used for secular purposes.
+- The Priory was dissolved in 1540 as part of Henry VIII'S dissolution of the monasteries.
+The monks' church was demolished and Priory buildings sold and used for secular purposes.
 The present church remained in use by the parish. - One of the owners of part of the former Priory was Sir Charles Somerset who died in 1598 and whose fine wall monument can be seen in the north aisle entrance lobby. - The recent conservation works have restored the fine plaster ceiling and fireplace overmantel to the ground floor of Church House.
 The coat of arms is believed to represent one of the wives of George Winter of Dyrham House.
 The fireplace has been dated to the first quarter of the seventeenth century and the ceiling is thought to be slightly earlier, probably around 1600. - Church House passed into the ownership of Thomas and Anne Ellis whose initials and the date 1666 can be seen over the entrance to the house.
 Thomas was a sugar manufacturer and a Ruling Elder in the early Bristol Baptist community. - Throughout the eighteenth and nineteenth centuries there was much reordering of the Church.
 The south porch was added in 1802, the present east end of the Church was refaced in 1846 along with the glazing to the west and east ends.
-The decorative glazed memorial windows to the north and south aisles date from the late nineteenth and early twentieth centuries. - The outer north aisle ( where the meeting rooms now are ) was added in 1864 and is by a Bristol architect, T.S Pope.
-The work was roundly condemned at the time by George Gilbert Scott and John Loughborough Pearson ( two of the most eminent Victorian Gothic revivalist architects ). - The Bristol blitz and post-war planning drastically reduced the number of local parishioners and the church was declared redundant in 1984.
-In 1993 it was taken over by an organisation called the Little Brothers of Nazareth, the forerunners of the present occupiers, the St James Priory Project. - The Project run a residential complex for drug and alcohol recovery on site St James House.
-St Mungo's Broadway also run a mental health crisis centre in Walsingham House.
-The church is open Monday - Friday for quiet prayer and contemplation and for mass on Sunday.
-There is also a new café at the east end and meeting rooms for use of the Project, related groups and for hire. - The conservation and development work was completed in July 2011.
-The building work cost £4.2million and was funded by the Heritage Lottery Fund, the Priory's own resources and a range of other grant giving bodies.
+The decorative glazed memorial windows to the north and south aisles date from the late nineteenth and early twentieth centuries. - The outer north aisle, where the meeting rooms now are, was added in 1864 and is by a Bristol architect, T.S Pope.
+The work was roundly condemned at the time by George Gilbert Scott and John Loughborough Pearson, two of the most eminent Victorian Gothic revivalist architects. - The Bristol blitz and post-war planning drastically reduced the number of local parishioners and the church was declared redundant in 1984.
+In 1993 it was taken over by an organisation called the Little Brothers of Nazareth, the forerunners of the present occupiers, the St James Priory Project Charity. - The renovation, conservation and development work was completed between October 2009 and July 2011.
+The building work cost £4.2million and was funded by the Heritage Lottery Fund, the Priory's own resources and a range of other grant giving bodies. - Currently the Project operates residential housing support for drug and alcohol recovery on site in St James House.
+Walsingham House provides mental health crisis support for men managed by St Mungos.
+The church is open Monday - Friday for quiet prayer and contemplation and Mass is celebrated on Sunday at 8am and at 1.05pm Tuesday to Saturday.
+There is also a Café at the east end and Meeting Rooms for use of the Project, related groups and also for hire.